Tabaibos/Ironlab_w6d3_for_each-metaargument/README.md

 Q: When would a map + for_each be safer than count?
 Give an example.
 A: you can specificy traits like ami or machine types in map +for_each therefore it is keys based instead of index based.
+Also, if by someway a list is created by accident with an excessive amount of an elements it may propagate to an exagerated amount of resources without any need for them